Resources

 July - Nelson Mandela International Day

-For this holiday, we challenged employees to consider their beliefs around making an impact.
-In the example below, employees used the Cooleaf platform to connect with one another and share how they define a commitment to social purpose.
+For this holiday, we challenged employees to consider their beliefs about making an impact.
+In the example below, employees used the Cooleaf platform to connect with one another and share how they define commitment to social purpose.

 Encourage positive impact through creative social responsibility challenges